MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 ![Screenshot of Remote Assist mobile showing the Launch Call button.](./media/calls_3.png "Launch Call")

+4a.
+The remote collaborator will receive the call on **Remote Assist mobile**.

-4. The remote collaborator will receive the call on Microsoft Teams.
+4b.
+The remote collaborator will receive the call on **Microsoft Teams desktop**.

 ![Side-by-side screenshots of Remote Assist mobile and Microsoft Teams showing the outgoing and incoming call to the remote collaborator.](./media/calls_4.png "Expert")

+5a.
+The technician's live video feed will be shared to the remote collaborator using Remote Assist mobile.

-5. The remote collaborator will be taken to the technician's live video feed.
+5b.
+The technician's live video feed will be shared to the remote collaborator using Teams desktop.

 ![Side-by-side screenshots of Remote Assist mobile and Microsoft Teams showing a launched and active call.](./media/calls_5.png "Video Feed")